flynx/argv.js/README.md

 - `"string"`
 - `"date"`

 Type handlers are defined in `Parser.typeHandlers` or can be overwritten by `<spec>.typeHandlers`.

 #### `<option>.env`

-If set, determines the environment variable to be used as the default value for option/command.
+Determines the environment variable to be used as the default value for option/command, if set.

 If this is set, the corresponding environment variable is non-zero and `<option>.handler(..)` is defined, the handler will be called regardless of weather the option was given by the user or not.

 #### `<option>.default`

 Sets the default value for option/command's value.

 If this is set to a value other than `undefined` and `<option>.handler(..)` is defined, the handler will be called regardless of weather the option was given by the user or not.

 #### `<option>.required`

-Sets weather the _parser_ should complain/err if option/command is not given.
+Sets weather the _parser_ should complain/err if option/command is
+not given.

 #### `<option>.valueRequired`

 Sets weather the _parser_ should complain/err if option/value value is not given.

 ### Built-in options

+#### `-` / `--`

+Stop processing further options.

+This can be used to terminate nested parsers or to stop option processing in the root parser to handle the rest of the options in `.then(..)`, for example.

 #### `-v` / `--version`